 All candidates who apply by 1 May.

-No. You can apply for financial aid while submitting your application.
+No. You can apply for full and partial scholarships while submitting your application.
 To actually receive funds, however, you must be admitted and enrolled at the university.

-Scholarships are allocated on the basis of merit and need within the pool of admitted students.
-All applicants are ranked by the Admission Committee on the basis of the following criteria:
+Partial scholarships are allocated on the basis of merit and need within the pool of admitted students.

 - Personal suitability (CV, professional experience, entrepreneurship, international experience, civic engagement) [weight: 40%]